 Now, instead of telling you that your content needs to be engaging and original like every other content marketing post out there does, we’re going to show you.
-As Command Partners’ resident farm girl, I’m going to explain content in terms of something I have a lifetime of knowledge about, dairy farming.
+As Enventys Partners’ resident farm girl, I’m going to explain content in terms of something I have a lifetime of knowledge about, dairy farming.

 1. Raising Calves = Generating Content Ideas and Identity